mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 We’ve all heard the saying, “If a tree falls in the forest but no one is around to hear it, does it make any sound?”
 Similarly, if you are excellent at the core components of digital transformation but don’t communicate it to anyone, does it really have an impact?
 That is where promotion comes into play.
 Without promotion, success can go unnoticed, and the value of your efforts may not be recognized.
 Promotion tends to be a challenge for many IT organizations, in part because IT teams do not often have professional marketers.
 Even without a marketing team behind you, here are five ways you can better promote the value of low-code within your organization.

-***Shaping and communicating your low-code vision:** *We’ll help you solidify your low-code vision later in this learning path, but once you have it, don’t let it live on a shelf or in the cloud — allow it to evolve with input from your organization.
+***Shaping and communicating your low-code vision:** *We’ll help you solidify your low-code vision later in this guide, but once you have it, don’t let it live on a shelf or in the cloud — allow it to evolve with input from your organization.
 Communicate your vision in cross-functional meetings and ask for support in getting organizational leadership to embed the vision into their message as well.

 ***Stakeholder management:*** Involve stakeholders early and often to build enthusiasm for digital transformation success.
 Start by bringing cross-functional partners on board who you already have strong relationships with, and work together to identify the problems you want to solve.
 By building a plan together you can help ensure your initiatives will get support.